AmarKumarMishra/pizza-sales-analysis-sql/README.md

 - Revenue by pizza category

 ## 📁 File
-- `pizzahut_analysis.sql`: Contains all schema & queries
+- `pizzahut_analysis.sql`: Contains all table schema & analytical queries

+---

+## 🙌 Special Credit
+This project was created by following tutorials and guidance from
+**wsCube Tech - Ayushi Jain** on YouTube.
+A huge thanks for the valuable learning content!

+## ✍️ Author
+Made with ❤️ by [Your Name]